andrew/ultimate-awesome/README.md

 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
-- [awesome-content-marketing](https://github.com/awesomelistsio/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing.
 - [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.